 The files axes of the Ownership Map views shown in this paper are ordered with average linkage clustering and larger-clusters-first tree traversal.
-But if one is interested in specific patterns, our tool Chronia allows customization of these parameters.
+Nevertheless, our tool Chronia allows customization of the ordering.

 2The Hausdorff metric is named after the german mathematician Felix Hausdorff (1868-1942) and is used to measure the distance between two sets with elements from a metric space.